The post-WWII order is fracturing — across multiple theaters, simultaneously.

 Central bank gold purchases are the most significant geopolitical demand signal because they represent strategic, long-duration allocation decisions by sovereign institutions.
 The trend is structural: central banks in emerging markets are diversifying away from dollar-denominated reserves and toward a neutral, apolitical asset.
 The acceleration began after the freezing of Russian central bank reserves in 2022, which demonstrated to every non-aligned nation that dollar-denominated reserves could be confiscated for geopolitical reasons.
 Gold's share of global foreign reserves has risen significantly as Treasuries' share has declined.

-The current military spending surge is the largest since the Cold War, driven by the war in Ukraine, new NATO spending benchmarks, US-China competition, and Middle Eastern instability.
+The current military spending surge is the largest since the Cold War, driven by the war in Ukraine, new NATO spending benchmarks, US-China competition, and Middle Eastern escalation.
 But the more significant trend is the rapid increase in spending by European and Asian allies.
 The fiscal implications for European governments — already dealing with aging populations and welfare state obligations — are enormous.
-This level of military spending reallocates resources from domestic investment to defense, compounding existing fiscal pressures.
+This level of military spending reallocates resources from domestic investment to defense, compounding existing fiscal pressures across the Western alliance.

 The decline in bilateral trade reflects deliberate decoupling across multiple sectors.
 Technology export controls, semiconductor restrictions, and investment screening have accelerated the separation of the world's two largest economies.
 The concept of 'friendshoring' — relocating supply chains to aligned nations — is producing new trade corridors while weakening old ones.
 The decoupling is most advanced in technology and energy, with financial decoupling as the next frontier.